shields1/c-tiny-httpd/README.md

-# tinyhttpd — Simple HTTP Server Written in C

-A small HTTP daemon written from scratch in C.
+# tinyhttpd — A tiny HTTP daemon written in C.

 The goal of this project is to understand how HTTP servers work internally: from raw TCP sockets, to request handling, to event-driven architectures.